Young Lawyers Division Publications

 to Recognizing and Reporting Child Abuse and Neglect

-Our video project entitled “Protecting Children: A Mandated Reporter’s Guide to Recognizing and Reporting Child Abuse and Neglect” was unveiled on December 18, 2002.
-After determining that there was a real need for this type of information, we produced this video to be geared towards those members of certain professions that are required to report child abuse under Virginia law such as medical personnel, social workers, child care providers, teachers, and law enforcement personnel.
+Our video project “Protecting Children: A Mandated Reporter’s Guide to Recognizing and Reporting Child Abuse and Neglect” came out in 2002.
+After determining that there was a real need for this type of information, we produced this video to be geared toward those members of certain professions who required to report child abuse under Virginia law, such as medical personnel, social workers, child care providers, teachers, and law enforcement personnel.
 It provides guidance on recognizing the various forms of child abuse or neglect and reporting such abuse or neglect.
-The video features former Attorney General Jerry Kilgore, representatives from Child Protective Services and other experts in the field and was done in collaboration with the Family and Children’s Trust Fund of Virginia who additionally provided a grant.
+The video features former Attorney General Jerry Kilgore, representatives from Child Protective Services and other experts in the field and was done in collaboration with the Family and Children’s Trust Fund of Virginia, which additionally provided a grant.
 Also, representatives from Child Protective Services, the Attorney General’s Office, and the City of Richmond Commonwealth’s Attorney’s Office contributed valuable time and effort in contributing to the content of the videotape.
 We believe this tape will be helpful to a number of groups and individuals including nonprofit child abuse organizations, associations representing required reporters and select state agencies.
 We are striving to get this video into the hands of anyone and everyone in the state who could benefit by it, so if you have any ideas for its distribution, please contact the chair of this project.
-If you are interested in obtaining an order form for the video, click here for a printable PDF version.
+For additional information, please contact the Family and Children's Trust Fund of Virginia.

 NEW!
 Making the Grade: Establishing Good Credit has been produced by the VBA/YLD with financial assistance from the Virginia Law Foundation.
 This guide is designed to provide young people with a fundamental understanding of credit and its importance in all aspects of life as an adult, and to outline general information regarding consumer rights under federal and Virginia law.
 (PDF version)